ctubio/php-proxy-keyserver/README.md

   $ netstat -l | grep http
   $ # If you dont see any output, please start the webserver daemon.

-  $ # Download and compose the php proxy with a basic web interface:
+  $ # Download and compose the php proxy with all web interface skins:
   $ cd /var/www
-  $ git clone ssh://git@github.com/ctubio/php-proxy-sks your.domain.name
+  $ git clone --recursive ssh://git@github.com/ctubio/php-proxy-sks your.domain.name
   $ cd your.domain.name
   $ composer install
   $ vim etc/php-proxy-sks.ini